-Independent Review of Overseas Health Practitioner Regulatory Settings Interim report
+- Read the Independent Review of Overseas Health Practitioner Regulatory Settings – Final Report

 - Read the Terms of Reference.

-- Read the Finance Minister and Health Minister’s joint media release announcing the Reviewer appointment. [external]
+- Read the December 2022 Finance Minister and Health Minister’s joint media release announcing the Reviewer appointment.

 - Read the National Cabinet media release announcing the Review. [external]